HSSBoston/earth-wind-and-flare/readme.md

     - PDF version: Demo videos do not work in this PDF version.
 - Hardware setup: Required hardware, LED matrix wiring, motion sensor setup and circuit diagrams
 - [Software code](./code/): Raspberry Pi OS setup, required software library and online accounts, Python code

+### Short Project Summary

+We built an Internet of Things (IoT) device that publicizes space weather and its impacts on Earth in an interactive and artistic way.
+Our device's key elements include (1) an LED matrix board to show space weather (such as solar wind speed and geomagnetic disturbance) as well as earth weather, (2) a variety of international data sources (such as NASA, NOAA, Kakioka magnetic observatory in Japan and German Research Centre for Geosciences), (3) visual and acoustic effects in data display, such as a mapping of geomagnetic disturbance (Kp index) to musical elements.
+Our ultimate goal is to help raise public awareness of space weather.

+### Detailed Project Summary